 Leave the top's neck, center-front, and hem edges unfinished and then pink them for a fuss-free detail that won't ravel.

 |Cut two long strips of the garment fabric on the bias, and pink both edges.
 The strips should each measure the length of the garment's neckline, cross-over, and hem edges.
 Sandwich the garment's edges between the two strips and stitch down the center, through all layers.|

 Self Trim Finish

 |If your fabric's texture is ribbed, like this top, cut the self-fabric strips in the direction opposite to that of the garment body.
 Apply the strips as detailed above.|

 Are you planning on making the twist top from Threads #167?
 If so, which neckline finish will you sew?
 Have you tried any of the three edge finishes on other garments?

-Posted on Apr 25th, 2013 in sewing, online extras, garment construction, how-to, , shirts, collar, twist top
+Posted on in sewing, online extras, garment construction, All How-To, , shirts, collar, twist top